lyahdav/analytics-limn-analytics-data/README.md

 ```
 - Generates output.csv file with team and individual velocities
 - Tasks without estimates are treated as 0 points
+- pass in `--task-counts` to ignore points and only calculate task counts
+- pass in `--task-counts-and-points` argument to calculate task counts and point counts

 # Install python libs